 Motivation to the First Edition

 A world without mechatronics is almost as unthinkable as a world without electric light.
 After its origin around the second world war the name mechatronics has become known for all kind of mechanical systems where mechanics and electronics are combined to achieve a certain function.
-The complexity of mechatronic systems ranges from a simple set of electronic controlled relay-switches to highly integrated precision motion systems.
-This proliferation of mechatronics has been described in many books, which each have been written with a different scope in mind depending on the specific technological anchor point of the author(s) within this wide multidisciplinary field of engineering.
+The complexity of mechatronics ranges from a simple set of electronic controlled relay-switches to highly integrated precision motion systems.
+This proliferation of mechatronics has been accompanied by many books, which each have been written with a different scope in mind depending on the specific technological anchor point of the author(s) within this wide multidisciplinary field of engineering.

 When writing a book on mechatronics, the broad range of contributing disciplines forces a limitation in the depth to which the theory on each of these disciplines can be treated.
 Where necessary for the explanation of certain effects the presented material goes deeper, but other subjects are treated in such a way that an overall understanding is obtained without specialised in depth knowledge of all details.